egoroof/blowfish/tools/README.draft.md

 ## Installation

-This library is wrapped with [Universal Module Definition](https://github.com/umdjs/umd).
-This means you will not have any problems to use it with different script loaders.

 For browsers you can include library via [unpkg](https://unpkg.com/) CDN (###gzip_size### KiB gzip) or save it to local machine:

 ```html